THE UNVEILING CONTINUES

 (1Thess.
 5:23) “We are made in God’s image.
 We are spirit (essence of life) and soul (the person, self, me) and body (the physical house in which the soul lives) just like Jesus and He lives within us (John 6:40) and we will have eternal life with Him.”

 (John 14:6-9 esp.
-V.6 keywords: I am the life) Then they understood the Godhead (Supreme Divinity) is one who is composed of three who are totally and completely one in power, purpose and will.
-God’s presentation of Himself to man is (Gen. 1:1-3) God-spirit of life- the essence of eternal life that has nothing to do with breathing- Creator, (John 14:7-9) Jesus-physical body-Saviour (John 14:16-18 & 23) and Holy Spirit-God's soul-Comforter.
-And all people are made in God's image.
+V.6 keywords: I am the life) They were shocked with the realization; the Godhead (Supreme Divinity) is one who is composed of three who are totally and completely one in power, purpose and will.
+God’s presentation of Himself to man is (Gen. 1:1-3) God-spirit of life- the essence of eternal life that has nothing to do with breathing- Creator, (John 14:7-9) Jesus-physical body-Saviour (John 14:16-18 & 23) and Holy Spirit-God’s soul-Comforter.
+And all people are made in God’s image!